v4iv/theleakycauldronblog/src/pages/blog/authenticated-serverless-crud-with-netlify-functions-and-faunadb-part-2.md

 Link to Part 1: [Authenticated Serverless CRUD with Netlify Functions and FaunaDB Part 1](https://theleakycauldronblog.com/blog/authenticated-serverless-crud-netlify-functions-faunadb-part-1)

-If everything was set up properly according to last tutorial the project folder should look like this:
+If everything was set up properly according to the last tutorial the project folder should look like this:

 ```
 .